sirajahmed047/TrapDash/IMPLEMENTATION_TRACKER.md

     *   [X] Implement collision callback when player hits a "wall": `this.physics.add.collider(this.player, this.walls, handlePlayerHitObstacle, null, this);`.
 *   [X] **Bot-Obstacle Interaction Response:**
     *   [X] Implement collision callback when bot hits a "wall": `this.physics.add.collider(this.bot, this.walls, handleBotHitObstacle, null, this);`.
+    *   [X] Refined collision response to ensure bots can continue jumping and moving after wall hits.
 *   [X] **AI Bot Jump Logic (in scene's `update` or Bot class):**
     *   [X] Implement logic to detect upcoming obstacles (e.g., raycasting, checking distance to nearest obstacle).
     *   [X] If obstacle detected and bot is on floor, make bot jump: `if (shouldJump && this.bot.body.onFloor()) { this.bot.body.setVelocityY(JUMP_VELOCITY); }`.
+    *   [X] Ensured each bot manages its own AI, falling, and respawning logic independently.

 **Phase 4: Implementing Power-Ups (Corresponds to Guide Step 6)**
 *   [X] **Power-Up Asset Preparation (Final assets, if different from placeholders):**